-Alibaba has been under a lot of regulatory scrutiny since 2020, and just last month, the rumor of a "Ma" detention has triggered another round of investor sell-off in this tech giant.
+Alibaba has been under a lot of regulatory scrutiny since 2020, and just earlier this year, the rumor of a "Ma" detention has triggered another round of investor sell-off in this tech giant.

 So what is Alibaba, really?
 In this article, I will explain: